 If plastic isn't your preference, you can opt for a stainless steel drinking fountain, which tends to harbor fewer bacteria.
 A dishwasher-safe variety, this fountain is quite large, holding up to 128 ounces of water, and is a great option for anyone with multiple pets in the home.
 The easy-to-disassemble pump circulates fresh water for your cat to enjoy and should be cleaned about once a month for optimal performance.
 Additionally, this fountain does use filter cartridges to purify water, which should be replaced every two to four weeks.

 In addition to plastic fountains and stainless steel fountains, you can also offer your cat a ceramic drinking fountain to sip from.
 This particular fountain holds 70 ounces of water, which runs through a carbon filter that is replaceable.
 The structure allows your cat to drink from two places—a free-flowing stream at the top, or a standing bowl of freshwater that rests at the bottom.
 The top part of this fountain is dishwasher-safe, and the low-voltage (12-volt) pump makes for a quiet device that you can keep running 24/7 from just about any room, depending on your noise tolerance.

 Some pet owners look for function in their fountains, other people find the design element that will complement their home decor to be the most important, and this option offers both at a great price and size for just about any home.
-Designed to mimic a faucet, this fountain holds 80 ounces of water in a plastic body and sends water throughout in a free-falling stream which collects in a dish at the bottom.
+Designed to mimic a faucet, this fountain holds 80 ounces of water in a plastic body and sends water throughout in a free-falling stream that collects in a dish at the bottom.
 This is powered through a USB connection and is completely dishwasher-safe.
 One replaceable carbon filter comes with this option, and filters should be cleaned and replaced every two to four weeks for optimal performance.